vasylenko/devdosvid.blog/_posts/2020-09-15-terraform-certification-tips.markdown

 It should look at a "todo" or "check"-list.
 It may seem silly at first glance, but the list with checkboxes does its "cognitive magic".
 When you go point by point, marking items as "done", you feel the progress and this motivates you to keep going further.
 For example, you can make a plan from the resources I outlined below in this article.

 I encourage you to explore the Internet for something by yourself as well.
 Who knows, perhaps you will find some learning course that fits you better.
 And that is great!
-But when you find it, take extra 5-10 minutes to go through its curriculum and create a list with lessons.
+However, when you find it, take extra 5-10 minutes to go through its curriculum and create a list with lessons.

 It feels so nice to cross out items from the todo list, believe me 😄
 ![](/assets/posts/2020-09-15-terraform-certification-tips/todo-list.jpg)